Manta Ray

 What do manta rays eat?

-How big do manta rays get?
+How long do manta rays live?

 Why are manta rays endangered?